-The ACM SIGCHI Curriculum (Hewett et al 1992) is an obvious source and inspiration to HCI educators.
+The ACM SIGCHI Curriculum [4] is an obvious source and inspiration to HCI educators.
 The document is at its best when considering how HCI can be introduced throughout the curriculum within various disciplines to produce HCI specialists.
 It also provides outlines of several courses that could be offered in different departments.
-The course described in this article contain parts of Computer Science CS1: User Interface Design and Development, and CS2: Phenomena and Theories of Human-Computer Interaction.
+The course described in this article, designed to be used as an abridged industrial workshop as well as a university course, contain parts of Computer Science CS1: User Interface Design and Development, and CS2: Phenomena and Theories of Human-Computer Interaction.

-From an NSF-funded workshop, Strong and many other HCI professionals produced the report "New Directions in Human-Computer Interaction" (Strong et al 1994).
+From an NSF-funded workshop, Strong and many other HCI professionals produced the report "New Directions in Human-Computer Interaction" [21].
 The report promotes the importance of HCI in education, research, and practice.
 In education, Strong suggests that computer science must be transformed to include HCI, perhaps through one or two specialty courses:

-- The integration of interface design and development processes into the computer science curriculum should be focused on creating an undergraduate capstone experience (e.g., a senior project); and - Universities should be encouraged to perceive HCI as a "critical technology" and the accompanying skills and knowledge as fundamental to a student's education and preparation for jobs in the information age.
-(Strong et al 1994, page 5)
+- The integration of interface design and development processes into the computer science curriculum should be focused on creating an undergraduate capstone experience (such as a senior project). - Universities should be encouraged to perceive HCI as a "critical technology" and the accompanying skills and knowledge as fundamental to a student's education and preparation for jobs in the information age [21].

-The course I offer fit these criteria to some extent.
+The course I offer meet these criteria to some extent.
 The assignments, especially the final project, do become capstone experiences.
 Similarly, the course is intended to prepare students for their jobs by concentrating on fundamental skills that should be applicable in environments that do not fully incorporate HCI practices.

-There are, of course, many other courses on HCI, each as unique as the instructor that teaches it.
+There are, of course, many other courses on HCI, each as unique as the instructor who teaches it.
 Most include core aspects of HCI, but they vary considerably in their focus and the topics covered.
-Strong's report contains, as an appendix, outlines of twenty four different HCI courses offered at various universities.
+Strong's report contains, as an appendix, outlines of 24 different HCI courses offered at various universities.
 The ACM Curriculum also includes a course as a case study.
-The HCI Education Survey (Perlman and Gasen) contains information about programs, faculty, and courses with an emphasis on Human-Computer Interaction.
+The HCI Education Survey [17] contains information about programs, faculty, and courses with an emphasis on Human-Computer Interaction.